-Bold flavors mingle harmoniously in this flavorful dish.
+Bold flavors mingle harmoniously in this flavorful dish featuring angel hair pasta with mushrooms and tomatoes.
 Serve with Mediterranean Bean Salad or a colorful green salad with added chickpeas.

 Spinach and lentils often paired Indian cuisine.
 Here, they are given an unusual context when combined with pasta.
 For a delicious meal, serve with a fresh flatbread and sliced cucumbers in coconut yogurt, embellished with cilantro.

 In this adaptation of a classic Italian specialty, the customary hearty tomato sauce is made meat-free with high-protein quinoa.